SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Okay, thank you.

-Thank you ladies and gentlemen.
-We’ll take that as the last question for today.
+Thank you.
+Ladies and gentlemen, we’ll take that as the last question for today.
 I now hand the conference over to Mr. Charanjit Singh for closing comments.
-Over to you sir.
+Over to you, sir.

 Charanjit Singh

-Thank you everyone for taking out the time to join us for any unanswered questions.
-Feel free to get in touch with the IR team.
-So with this we conclude our call and we look forward to reconnecting with you in April for our Q4 results.
-Goodbye and good day everyone.
+So with this, we conclude our call, and we look forward to reconnecting with you in April for our Q4 results.
+Goodbye and good day, everyone.
+[Operator Closing Remarks]